stvtortora/smart-contract-test-stub/README.md

 # smart-contract-test-stub

-A simply package for testing interactions between smart contracts in javascript.
+A simple package for testing interactions between smart contracts in javascript.
 Ideal for use with the mocha test framework in truffle.

 # Install
 ```bash